 Foundational computer science knowledge (core competency) in the core areas (Groups 1, 2, and 3, above) must be exhibited by each student and certified by the student's advisory committee.
-This takes the form of achievement in core curriculum and completion of a short essay in their chosen area of research demonstrating technical writing and organization skills.
+This takes the form of achievement in core curriculum.
 Students entering the Ph.D. program with a previous graduate degree sufficient to cover this basic knowledge will need to work with their advisory committee to certify their core competency.
 Students entering the Ph.D. program without sufficient graduate background to certify core competency must fulfill the preliminary focus requirement, and then pursue certification with their advisory committee.
 A grade average of at least 3.56 (e.g., A-, A-, B+) must be achieved for the three core courses.
 Students below this average may take an additional core course and achieve a grade average of at least 3.32 (e.g., A-, B+, B+, B).